amueller69/Law-School-Notes/Spring-2019/Bankruptcy/09-Executory_Contracts.md

 * Setup: PA state law says “assignment is not allowed, without the consent of the debtor”
 * How would this play out under the three different approaches?
   * Under Pioneer, this law would NOT be overridden (§365(c) would apply) because in this instance the state has taken an anti-assignment stance
-  * Under Catapult, this law would be overridden under §365(f) because it is a general anti-assignment law that is not particular/tied to the debtor’s indentity being important
+  * Under Catapult, this law would be overridden under §365(f) because it is a general anti-assignment law that is not particular/tied to the debtor’s indemnity being important
   * Under Bussel, this law would most likely be absolute/not assignable

 ## Skeel’s Four Test To Determine Whether DR Can Assume A Contract